dagmara-opalka/dagmara-opalka/README.md

 <br>
 <br>Here are some facts about me:
 <br>💻I am a <b>software tester</b> with 6 years of experience who decided to learn <b>frontend development</b>.
 In my repository, you will find both test automation projects and HTML!
-<br>🤓I enjoy learning new things, whether it's crocheting or programming—currently, I'm learning frontend development under the guidance of my mentor [DevMentor.pl](https://www.linkedin.com/school/devmentor-pl/posts/?feedView=all)
+<br>🤓I enjoy learning new things, whether it's crocheting or programming—currently, I'm learning frontend development under the guidance of <b>my mentor</b> [DevMentor.pl](https://www.linkedin.com/school/devmentor-pl/posts/?feedView=all)
 <br>🐱 Personally, I’m a cat person.
 I enjoy yoga, hiking, and video games